AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/real-time_OCR_pipeline/README.md

                 2️⃣ Use docker logs document_preprocess to capture runtime logs:

-                                                        Check for OCR engine errors.
+                                                        🔹Check for OCR engine errors.

-                                                        Review logs for MemoryError or TimeoutError.
+                                                        🔹Review logs for MemoryError or TimeoutError.

                 3️⃣ Inspect the WebSocket log flow:

-                                                        Check for repeated disconnections.
+                                                        🔹Check for repeated disconnections.

-                                                        Validate socket.io connectivity in the browser console.
+                                                        🔹Validate socket.io connectivity in the browser console.

                 4️⃣ Check CPU/Memory consumption using:

-                                                    docker stats
+                                                        🔹docker stats

 ✅ To identify if container throttling is occurring during heavy OCR processing.